Harvard under growing pressure over plagiarism allegations

 Gay has had to issue numerous corrections to previous papers in the past few weeks after plagiarism allegations were raised for work by her that spanned decades.

-The controversy is drawing fresh scrutiny on Gay and putting even more pressure on Harvard, which has been under a tense spotlight since October.
+The controversy is drawing fresh scrutiny over Gay and putting even more pressure on Harvard, which has been under a tense spotlight since October.

 In an op-ed published by The Washington Post over the weekend, deputy editorial page editor Ruth Marcus called on the university president to step down.